reductstore/reductstore/docs/http-api/entry-api.md

 The Entry API allows users to write and read data from their buckets, as well as search for specific entries using query operations.

 {% swagger method="post" path=" " baseUrl="/api/v1/b/:bucket_name/:entry_name" summary="Write a record to an entry" %}
 {% swagger-description %}
 The storage engine creates an entry on the first write operation.
 The record should be placed in the body of the HTTP request.
 The body can also be empty.

 The method needs a valid API token with write access to the entry's bucket if authentication is enabled.

+Since version 1.3, the database supports labels.
+You can assign any number of labels to a record by using headers that start with `x-reduct-label-.`
 {% endswagger-description %}

 {% swagger-parameter in="path" name=":bucket_name" required="true" %}